Troubleshooting Data Exports

-SIEM password reset alert email is received when the account password is reset via the Data Exports page.
-Resetting the SIEM password on Citrix Analytics UI alone can lead to password mismatch with the one configured on your SIEM.
+The SIEM password reset alert email is received when the account password is reset via the Data Exports page.
+Resetting the SIEM password on Citrix Analytics UI alone can lead to a password mismatch with the one configured on your SIEM.
 This leads to data flow disruption.
 This email alert contains the time at which the password was reset.
-If data flow stops, you can go to the Summary tab, check if the “last exported at” timestamp lies close to the password reset timestamp and hence relay the necessary password changes.
+If data flow stops, you can go to the Summary tab, check if the “last exported at” timestamp lies close to the password reset timestamp, and hence relay the necessary password changes.
 This shortens the debugging process and helps you get back to successful data flow into your SIEM environment in no time.

 Data Flow Disruption for 24 hours Email Alert

-This email alert is sent when data flow from Citrix Analytics service into your SIEM environment is disrupted for more than 24 hours.
+This email alert is sent when data flow from the Citrix Analytics service into your SIEM environment is disrupted for more than 24 hours.
 The email includes the time at which the last event was exported along with helpful troubleshooting quick tips that can be performed to bring back the data flow.
 This would be the correct time to quickly reinstate the data flow to not lose out on any security postured data.

 Data Flow Disruption for 7 days Email Alert

-This email alert is sent when data flow from Citrix Analytics service into your SIEM environment is disrupted for more than 7 days.
-Since the retention period of the customer’s Kafka topic is 7 days, it is critical to follow troubleshooting tips and take help of the quick guide available on the Data Exports page to not lose any further data as this email warns of a situation of permanent loss of security postured information.
+This email alert is sent when data flow from the Citrix Analytics service into your SIEM environment is disrupted for more than 7 days.
+Since the retention period of the customer’s Kafka topic is 7 days, it is critical to follow troubleshooting tips and take the help of the quick guide available on the Data Exports page to not lose any further data as this email warns of a situation of permanent loss of security postured information.

 Data Flow Disruption for 30 days Email Alert

-This email alert is sent when data flow from Citrix Analytics service into your SIEM environment is disrupted for more than 30 days.
+This email alert is sent when data flow from the Citrix Analytics service into your SIEM environment is disrupted for more than 30 days.
 By now, the customer has lost security postured data and it’s imperative to use the troubleshooting capabilities to reinstate the flow as soon as possible.